START your business

 - Will it work well in graphic design and marketing?

 - Is anyone else using the name?
 If so, could there be confusion in the marketplace, or could you be infringing on their legal name, trademark, or service mark?
-Learn the difference between a “Legal Entity Name” (Article 3 RCW 23.95), “trade name,” a name used in the course of business, and a “trademark,” an exclusive right to use a name.
-You can do searches through the U.S. Patent and Trademark Office, the Washington State Department of Revenue - Business Licensing Service, the Washington State Secretary of State - Corporations & Charities Division, and through various Web search engines.
+Learn the difference between a “Legal Entity Name (Article 3 RCW 23.95)” “trade name,” a name used in the course of business, and a “trademark,” an exclusive right to use a name.
+You can do searches through the U.S. Patent and Trademark Office, the Washington State Secretary of State – Corporations & Charities Division, and through various web search engines.

 - If your business is a corporation or limited liability entity, the name must indicate the type of entity (such as Corp., Inc., LLC, etc.).